 This coursebook looks at four distinct areas of social choice theory and welfare economics: nonstrategic choice, Harsanyi's aggregation theorems, distributional ethics, and strategic choice.
 It analyzes Arrow's social welfare ordering and addresses issues relating to social choice functions.
 It studies practical applications of social welfare functions and looks at welfare-theoretic approaches to the measurement of both single and multidimensional inequality.
-Harsanyi's social aggregation theorems are studied to explain how individual utility functions can be aggregated into a social utility function under the assumption that individual and social preferences satisfy expected utility hypotheses.
+Harsanyi's social aggregated into a social utility function under the assumption that individual and social preferences satisfy expected utility hypotheses.